Pranav03Nair/gripinvest_winter_internship_backend/Documentation/README.md

 1. **Why not MySQL, Why Supabase?** - Since I was going to integrate AI and use an API, I was going to provide .env regardless.
 So instead of making the reader fire up and use the server I decided to give them a hosted one.

+2. **Why haven't you explicitly mmentioned Seed Command?** - Since the DB is on cloud, its already populated, but to ensure that the user can use his own DB, I have provided the seed file in prisma folder, which can be run with `npm run seed`.

-2. **Why not make a better product?** - I came across the post pretty recently and my company's product was scheduled to roll-out on 18/09/2025 = directly proportional to = pain-points and late night bugs screaming my name.
+3. **Why not work harder and make a better product?** - I came across the post pretty recently and my company's product was scheduled to roll-out on 18/09/2025 = directly proportional to = pain-points and late night bugs screaming my name.
 Honestly wish I could have worked on this for longer, not that it isn't good but could have built it better definitely.

-3. **Why haven't you explicitly mmentioned Seed Command?** - Since the DB is on cloud, its already populated, but to ensure that the user can use his own DB, I have provided the seed file in prisma folder, which can be run with `npm run seed`.
+4. **What will you do now that time has run out?** - I will not be making an modifications to the submitted repo, that would be unfair to other candidates.
+I have to work on integrating payment portal at my current workplace, once I am done - I'll redo the frontend by hand and some upgrades I have it mind, it's a decent project I can show off.

 ## Extra